September 18-19, 2025

 During the conference lunch breaks, you’ll have the opportunity to share your thoughts on various conference topics through a video recorded vox pop.
 This is your chance to have your voice heard and contribute to the conversation.

-After the conference the video clips will be showcased as part of the conference legacy on the website.
-A selection of these statements may also be featured in the post-conference report and policy recommendations.
+After the conference the video clips will be showcased on the website.

-You’ll be guided by 4 video journalists, supported by DTU MediaLab.
+You’ll be guided by our 4 video journalists, supported by DTU MediaLab:

 Aldona Ilona Mzyk